29th August 2018

 • Water spray radius

-• Screen the shower from bathroom area
+• Screen the shower from the bathroom area

 • Secondary drainage (barrier) option